 The trope often takes the form of An Aesop

 along the lines of "he won the battle but lost the war" (or the other way around).
 Related to Won the War, Lost the Peace

 which shows unrealistic battle plans that, logically, should fail but don't.
 Strategy itself is often dealt with by The Strategist

 who may or may not also be proficient in tactical thinking.
 See also We Win Because You Didn't

 Anime and Manga

 - In Dragon Ball Z, Goku is a master fighter and one of the best.
 He succeeds by overcoming his limits and learning about his enemies on the fly during combat.
 However, several times he needs help from people like Kami, King Kai, and Vegeta when it comes to figuring out about bringing back the dead, defeating enemies that are stronger than him, and returning things to normal after everything is all said and done.
 In fact, at one point, Goku's goal was to have Gohan go SSJ 2 and defeat Cell, but he didn't take in consideration Gohan's mental limits or the effect it would have on his son.
 Picolo calls him out on it.
-This action almost doomed the planet and got Goku killed when Gohan berserked and started toying with Cell which is also an example of Gohan's lack of strategic thinking.
+This action almost doomed the planet and got Goku killed when Gohan berserked and started toying with Cell.
 They got better as time went on... well, besides in GT where Goku got worse.